mantidproject/developer/_drafts/week06.md

 * Moment calculations are now available in python
 * Update BASIS geometry includes the second side
 * Lots if ICAT gui improvements
+* ...including login working for ICAT at SNS
 * Live data algorithm added ability to handle multi-period data
 * Step Scan interface to accept series of non-ADARA runs as points in the scan